 Administrative documents related to the collaboration

-While the Folklore Archives retains and preserves a copy of the LBJOHP Collection, we encourage individuals interested in accessing the collection to submit requests to the Delaware County Historical Society in order to receive the most detailed information about the collection, its contents, and the local history and significance of the LBJ.
-Visit [URL forthcoming] or email firstname.lastname@example.org to access the LBJOHP Collection at the DCHS.
+While the Folklore Archives retain and preserve a copy of the LBJOHP Collection, we encourage individuals interested in accessing the collection to submit requests to the Delaware County Historical Society in order to receive the most detailed information about the collection, its contents, and the local history and significance of the LBJ.
+Visit the Delaware County Historical Society or email email@example.com to access the LBJOHP Collection.